nassimbg/Problems/notes/Notes.md

          while (left <= right && sum >= s) {
            // do question logic for what we need upon incrementing left
-            // this part should be substituted with specific question logic if (bestRight - bestLeft > right - left) {
+            // this part should be substituted with specific question logic
+            // this part can be omitted we are fetching for a max but since here w are fetching for a min => we need it if (bestRight - bestLeft > right - left) {
                bestRight = right;
                bestLeft = left;